 Frequently Asked Questions

-The three goals of a Business Impact Analysis are to identify critical business functions, assess the potential impact of disruptions, and prioritise recovery strategies accordingly.
+The three main goals of a Business Impact Analysis are to identify critical business functions, evaluate the impact of disruptions on those functions, and determine the resources and recovery priorities needed to minimise operational, financial, and reputational losses.

 The Knowledge Academy’s Knowledge Pass, a prepaid voucher, adds another layer of flexibility, allowing course bookings over a 12-month period.
 Join us on a journey where education knows no bounds.